Bryaro/Portfolio-1-CodeInstitute/README.md

 ## Features
-The website have 3 pages, Home, Biography and Contact(which will be redirect by get method to another link(which for the moment used hidden page called tahnkyou.html) since I made this project only with HTML5 and CSS3 as shown on the tables below)
+"The website has three pages: Home, Biography, and Contact.
+These pages are redirected using the GET method to another link, which, for the moment, utilizes a hidden page called 'thankyou.html.'
+I developed this project solely with HTML5 and CSS3, as illustrated in the tables below."

 - **Navigation Bar:**